tdilauro/Simplified-wiki/GenericAuthentication.md

 ## Millenium Patron authentication

 The `MilleniumPatronAPI` is an example of an `AuthenticationProvider` that implements both `remote_authenticate` and `remote_patron_lookup`.
 It needs to do this because the Millenium Patron API has different endpoints for validating patron credentials ("pintest") and retrieving a patron record. ("dump").

+## Clever OAuth authentication

+The `CleverAuthenticationProvider` can be found in [[clever/__init__.py|https://github.com/NYPL-Simplified/circulation/blob/master/api/clever/__init__.py]].
+It defines a number of constants: `URI`, `NAME`, `TOKEN_TYPE`, `TOKEN_DATA_SOURCE_NAME`, and `EXTERNAL_AUTHENTICATE_URL`.
+The meanings of these are specified in the comment at the top of the `OAuthAuthenticationProvider` class.
+For example, `EXTERNAL_AUTHENTICATE_URL` is a Python string template used to generate the clever.com URL that will demand a patron's Clever credentials.

+Once the patron logs in to Clever, Clever sends them back to the circulation manager with a verification code.
+The `oauth_callback` method is triggered with this code as an argument.
+The job of `oauth_callback` is to communicate with Clever and convert that code into an OAuth bearer token.

+Now that we have an OAuth bearer token, we can call `remote_patron_lookup` and find out details about this patron, like their name and the school they attend.